fscatox/socv-step2/README.md

       implement the comparison logic.

     * [`src/tb/p4_adder/Environment.svh`](src/tb/p4_adder/Environment.svh) - default
-      verification environment for the p4 adder.
+      verification environment.
 Test classes can customize it with both the factory overrides and the environment configuration object.

     * [`src/tb/SetupTest.svh`](src/tb/SetupTest.svh) - handles the default configuration of the
       environment, but sequence management is left to child classes.